Open-Code-Box/FishBait/README.md

 ## What

 FishBait is a transport FishNet Networking based on Light Reflective Mirror which relays network traffic through your own servers.
-This allows you to have clients host game servers and not worry about NAT/Port Forwarding, etc. There are still features I plan on adding but it still is completely stable in its current state.
+This allows you to have clients host game servers and not worry about NAT/Port Forwarding, etc. FishBait is not working yet as of now.

 ## Features